junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean rushes to hold him up, lending a shoulder.
 "You okay?"

 Cas bites on his lips, nodding faintly.
 But there is nothing that says "okay" on his face.
-Dean smells copper.
+Dean smells the copper taste of blood.

 Charlie floats up to them, studying Cas's face, worried.
 "What happened to you?"

 "Long story.
-We have to go," Dean says briefly, glancing at the sky.
+We have to go," Dean says quickly, glancing at the sky.
 The demons are far from gone.
-When Crowley said "the Stynes are out", he really thought he only meant that pretentious family he slaughtered, from the big daddy in suit to the hatchet men and that kid in the library.
+When Crowley said "the Stynes are out", he really thought he only meant that pretentious family he slaughtered, from the big daddy in suit to the henchmen and that kid in the library.
 But they are definitely seeing more than a dozen demons around here.

 *Frankenstein is a big family tree.
 They have existed for a thousand years.* Now he remembers.
 Sam did most of the research, and his memory of those times isn't always exactly clear.
 But he can piece things together.
 They are in bigger trouble than he thought.